-- co-produce with communities ways to strengthen their resilience in the next phase of this pandemic, and for future pandemics, by using asset-based approaches - scale up action across government to tackle structural root causes of inequalities such as housing and employment - put in place cross government infrastructure to facilitate collective action across policy departments: this may require new structures or identifying a lead department to coordinate activity - commission a rapid review or horizon scan to identify if, and how, policy and guidance should change as lock down measures are relaxed (for example shielding,

-- PPE, testing, guidance to employers and employees) in response to the emerging evidence of disproportionate impact of COVID-19 on BAME communities - change legislation to mandate a duty to act upon the results of health impact assessments - use the convening powers and leadership of metro mayors and devolution to create change - work with violence reduction units, the police and community and faith leaders to a) mitigate escalation of race crime and b) reduce the risk of further discrimination in the community and workplace if COVID becomes mis-represented as an BAME disease - develop an approach to reduce risk in occupational settings where workers feel disproportionality affected and ensure that these staff groups feel valued for their vital contribution to society
+- co-produce with communities ways to strengthen their resilience in the next phase of this pandemic, and for future pandemics, by using asset-based approaches - scale up action across government to tackle structural root causes of inequalities such as housing and employment - put in place cross government infrastructure to facilitate collective action across policy departments.
+This may require new structures or identifying a lead department to coordinate activity - commission a rapid review / horizon scan to identify if, and how, policy and guidance should change as lock down measures are relaxed (e.g. shielding, PPE, testing, guidance to employers and employees) in response to the emerging evidence of disproportionate impact of COVID-19 on BAME communities - change legislation to mandate a duty to act upon the results of health impact assessments - use the convening powers & leadership of Metro Mayors and devolution to create change - work with violence reduction units, the police and community and faith leaders to a) mitigate escalation of race crime and b) reduce the risk of further discrimination in the community and workplace if COVID becomes mis-represented as a BAME disease - develop an approach to reduce risk in occupational settings where workers feel disproportionality affected.
+Ensure that these staff groups feel valued for their vital contribution to society

-Anchor institutions
+Anchor institutions: